corda/corda/docs/source/corda-configuration-file.rst

 additionalP2PAddresses
   An array of additional host:port values, which will be included in the advertised NodeInfo in the network map in addition to the :ref:`p2pAddress <corda_configuration_file_p2pAddress>`.
   Nodes can use this configuration option to advertise HA endpoints and aliases to external parties.
+  0.0.0.0 is not a valid host setting since each additionalP2PAddress must be an external client address.

   *Default:* empty list